VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ## Autonomy versus Authority

-The **Orders and Registrations** bounded context is responsible for creating and managing orders on behalf of registrants.
-The **Payments** bounded context is responsible for managing the interaction with an external payments system so that registrants can pay for the seats that they have ordered.
+The **Orders and Registrations** bounded context is responsible for creating and managing orders on behalf of Registrants.
+The **Payments** bounded context is responsible for managing the interaction with an external payments system so that Registrants can pay for the seats that they have ordered.

 When the team was examining the domain models for these two bounded contexts, it discovered that neither of them knew anything about pricing.
-The **Orders and Registrations** bounded context created an order that listed the quantities of the different seat types that the registrant requested.
+The **Orders and Registrations** bounded context created an order that listed the quantities of the different seat types that the Registrant requested.
 The **Payments** bounded context simply passed a total to the external payments system.
 At some point, the system needed to calculate the total from the order before invoking the payment process.